Carlos Zambrano (footballer)

-Carlos Augusto Zambrano Ochandarte (born 10 July 1989) is a Peruvian professional footballer who plays as a defender for Peruvian Liga 1 club Alianza Lima and the Peru national football team.
+Carlos Augusto Zambrano Ochandarte (born 10 July 1989) is a Peruvian professional footballer who plays as a defender for Peruvian Primera División club Sport Boys and the Peru national football team.
 He is known for his strong tackling and defensive capabilities.

-Zambrano's currently plays for Alianza Lima, which he joined in January 2023.
+Zambrano's played for Alianza Lima between January 2023 and January 2026, being removed from the team due to allegations of sexual assault.